sourcegraph/about/handbook/product/rollout_process.md

 - Track all lower priority bugs that have to be fixed soon.

 #### Deployment
-1. Follow this [document](https://about.sourcegraph.com/handbook/engineering/distribution/update_sourcegraph_website) to enable your feature in global settings and push it to Sourcegraph.com
+1. Follow this [document](https://about.sourcegraph.com/handbook/engineering/distribution/update_sourcegraph_website) to enable your feature in global settings and to push it to all users on Sourcegraph.com.
-- In PR that pushes changes live, add everyone who gave appproval as reviewers.
+- In the PR that pushes changes live, add everyone who gave appproval for launch as reviewers.
 2. Share analytics for monitoring the feature shipped.
 Track metrics for regressions.